Breakthrough/PySceneDetect/docs/cli/config_file.rst

  * Mac:
      * ``~/Library/Preferences/PySceneDetect/scenedetect.cfg``

 Run `scenedetect help` to see the exact path on your system which will be used.
 Values set on the command line take precedence over those set in the config file.

-Most command line parameters can be set using a configuration file.
-See the :ref:`Template <config_file Template>` below for an example ``scenedetect.cfg`` file containing every possible option, along with comments that describe each one.
+Most (but not all) command line parameters can be set using a configuration file, and some options can *only* be set using a config file.
+See the :ref:`Template <config_file Template>` below for a ``scenedetect.cfg`` file that describes each option, which you can use to create a new config file.
 Note that lines starting with a ``#`` are comments and will be ignored.

 The syntax of a configuration file is: